MajikalExplosions/al-folio/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+nav_link: /#
+subtitle:
+header: false

 profile:
-  align: right
+  align: left
-  image: prof_pic.jpg
+  image: 2024-0105-joseph-head-circle.png
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Joseph Liu</p><br>
+    <p>California</p>

 news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
+embed_cv: true # embed CV in this page
+cv_pdf: joseph-cv.pdf
+cv_title: CV
+cv_link: /cv/
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+<h4 class="no_toc">Hi there 👋, I am Joseph. <br>
+<div align="right">🎊 Thrilled to see you here!! 🎊</div></h4>

+I am a senior Computer Science student at the [University of Southern California](https://usc.edu).
+As someone who thrives on exploration rather than repetition, I am passionate about leveraging technology to simplify people's lives by automating tedious tasks – from daily chores and writing to autonomous driving.
+This vision has led me to explore the transformative potential of Artificial Intelligence and Machine Learning.

+Currently, I am pursuing dual research tracks at USC with the support of the [CURVE](https://viterbiundergrad.usc.edu/research/curve/) and [Provost](https://careers.usc.edu/experiences/usc-provosts-undergrad-research-fellowships-2/) Fellowships.
+Under Prof. [Swabha Swayamdipta](https://swabhs.com/)'s guidance and mentorship of [Xinyue Cui](https://x-f-cui.github.io/website/), I develop evaluation methodologies for assessing Large Language Models' performance in text simplification tasks.
+Under Prof. [Sven Koenig](https://ics.uci.edu/~svenk/)'s advisement and [Yimin Tang](https://sites.google.com/view/yimintang)'s mentorship, I work on multi-agent pathfinding, implementing custom Gymnasium environments for training reinforcement learning models in Enhanced Conflict-Based Search (ECBS) algorithms.
+Our research in both domains is progressing toward publication submissions by the end of this year.